-I'll Be Eating Ina Garten's 2-Ingredient Breakfast for the Rest of Summer
+I'll Be Eating Ina Garten's 2-Ingredient Breakfast for the Rest of the Summer

-After that tasty dinner party, thanks to her recent post featuring a favorite locally grown Pike Farms produce pick, I'm now all set with an idea for an easy next-morning breakfast to start the day a la Ina.
+After that tasty dinner party, thanks to her favorite locally grown Pike Farms produce pick that you can dig up on her Instagram, of course, I'm now all set with an idea for an easy next-morning breakfast to start the day à la Ina.

-Now that's a 2-ingredient "recipe" pretty much anyone can handle, even on a hectic weekday morning (P.S.- we're not counting olive oil, salt and pepper in the ingredient's list because most people already have them at home):
+Now that's a two-ingredient "recipe" pretty much anyone can handle, even on a hectic weekday morning (P.S.—we're not counting olive oil, salt and pepper in the ingredients list because most people already have them at home):

 - Slice cantaloupe

 A fan asked if Ina thought balsamic would work OK as an extra drizzle here, to which she replied, "Definitely!"

 So how do you select the best melon?
 Ina covers that too, of course.
 "I find that smelling a melon is the best way to know.
 If it smells ripe, it's good to go," she said.
 (See our tips on how to pick a cantaloupe.)

 To make this more of a meal, I'm going to try jazzing it up by: